zencart/documentation/content/user/admin_pages/catalog/product_types_edit_layout.md

 weight: 21
 ---

-This page has a series of flags that allow you to enable or disable the fields that are shown on the Product Info page.
+This page has a series of flags that allow you to enable or disable the fields that are shown on the Product Info page *for the currently selected product type*.
+These augment the product-type-independent fields which are set on Admin > Configuration > Layout Settings.

 For example: